 Also, in our day and age, we encounter situations that aren’t fair, due to our race, our sex, sexual preference or our skin color.
 These situations are considered hate crimes or discrimination.
 No matter how much you try to deny the fact, racism and sexism are alive and well today.
 These unfortunate mindsets make it difficult for good people to experience positive lives and outcomes.

-In these situations, you might ask, Why do bad things happen to good people?
+In these situations, you might ask why so many good people go through really bad things in life.
 Well, sometimes, and this is heartbreaking to say, things sometimes happen just because of who you are, how you look, and how you talk, among other things.

 Sometimes, life is just unfair, not out of random chance, not because of some punishment, but just because of hatred in our society.